DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

 DYNAMIC NAT

-- In DYNAMIC NAT, the router dynamically maps inside LOCAL adresses to inside global adresses, as needed
+- In DYNAMIC NAT, the router dynamically maps inside LOCAL addresses to inside global addresses, as needed
 - An ACL is used to identify WHICH traffic should be translated
     - If the SOURCE IP is PERMITTED; the SOURCE IP will be translated
     - If the SOURCE IP is DENIED; the SOURCE IP will NOT be translated